The Murder of Roger Ackroyd: Literary significance and reception

 Howard Haycraft, in his 1941 work, Murder for Pleasure, included the novel in his "cornerstones" list of the most influential crime novels ever written.

-Robert Barnard, in A Talent to Deceive: An appreciation of Agatha Christie, wrote that this novel is "Apart—and it is an enormous 'apart'—from the sensational solution, this is a fairly conventional Christie."
+The English crime writer and critic Robert Barnard, in A Talent to Deceive: An appreciation of Agatha Christie, wrote, "Apart—and it is an enormous 'apart'—from the sensational solution, this is a fairly conventional Christie."
 He concluded that this is "A classic, but there are some better [novels by] Christie."

-John Goddard produced a thorough analysis of whether Christie 'cheats' with her sensational solution and concluded that the charge of cheating fails.
+John Goddard wrote an analysis of whether Christie 'cheats' with her sensational solution and concluded that the charge of cheating fails.

-Laura Thompson, Christie's biographer, wrote that this is the ultimate detective novel:
+In a biography of Christie, Laura Thompson argued that The Murder of Roger Ackroyd was the ultimate detective novel:

 The Murder of Roger Ackroyd is the supreme, the ultimate detective novel.
 It rests upon the most elegant of all twists, the narrator who is revealed to be the murderer.
 This twist is not merely a function of plot: it puts the whole concept of detective fiction on an armature and sculpts it into a dazzling new shape.
 It was not an entirely new idea ... nor was it entirely her own idea ... but here, she realised, was an idea worth having.
 And only she could have pulled it off so completely.
 Only she had the requisite control, the willingness to absent herself from the authorial scene and let her plot shine clear.

 In 1944–1946, the American literary critic Edmund Wilson attacked the entire mystery genre in a set of three columns in The New Yorker.
 The second, in the 20 January 1945 issue, was titled "Who Cares Who Killed Roger Ackroyd?", though he does no analysis of the novel.
 He dislikes mystery stories altogether, and chose the famous novel as the title of his piece.